frankwang95/frankwang95.github.io/_posts/2023-09-30-september-snippits.md

 <p align="center">
 <img style="max-width: 1024px; margin: 0 0 0 -162px;" src="https://drive.google.com/uc?id=1Zc-YN8aYY38T0X4ctxD7Qmbxvo0mLl2f">
 </p>
-*Two frames from Isabel and Stevie's wedding.*
+*Two images made during Isabel and Stevie's wedding.*
 <br>

 It was a busy month.
 Notable and not pictured: the jam session with Will, Jasmine and Ping's wedding.
 I also have a roll of 120 Portra 160 off a Mamiya 645 that I am just bringing into the lab.
 Hopefully the camera is working.